See the latest vacancies and find out about working for MSF IrelandJobs in Ireland

 The doctors knew if the twins left, there was no guarantee they would receive the care they needed.
 The hospital in Abs was one of the only fully functioning healthcare facilities left.

-Across the country, public health workers have not received their salaries from the government since September of last year.
+Across the country, public health workers have not received their salaries from the government since September 2016.
 Without staff, many health facilities have been forced to close, or limit their activities, leaving Yemen’s medical service in a state of collapse, at a time when the cholera epidemic is peaking.

 “People in this area have nowhere else to go besides this hospital,” Ahmed said.
 “Their situation is really bad, but they cannot go to other places to seek medical attention.”